dstufft/caremad.io/content/2013-07-22-setup-vs-requirements.md

 ## Python Libraries

 A Python library in this context is something that has been developed and released for others to use.
-You can find a number them on [PyPI][2] that others have made available.
+You can find a number of them on [PyPI][2] that others have made available.
 A library has a number of pieces of metadata that need to be provided in order to successfully distribute it.
 These are things such as the Name, Version, Dependencies, etc. The ``setup.py`` file gives you the